jackgris/go-rest-api-pagination-example/database/README.md

 After that the command `mysql -p` and the password we use before, in this case `1234`

-Or a better option for that, go strait to the MySQL client with this command:
+Or a better option for that, go straight to the MySQL client with this command:

 ```
 docker exec -it mysql-nextjs mysql -p
 ```

-## Create user in MySQL and get privileges
+## Create a user in MySQL and get privileges

-All this from the MySQL client.
+All from the MySQL client.

 -Create user:
 ```
 CREATE USER 'pagination'@'localhost' IDENTIFIED BY '1234';
 ```

-- In order to grant all privileges of the database for a newly created user, execute the following command:
+- In order to grant all privileges of the database to a newly created user, execute the following command:

 ```
 GRANT ALL PRIVILEGES ON * . * TO 'pagination'@'localhost' WITH GRANT OPTION;
 ```

-- Create the same user for allow access from outside:
+- Create the same user to allow access from outside:

 ```
 CREATE USER 'pagination'@'%' IDENTIFIED BY '1234';
 ```

-- In order to grant all privileges of the database for a newly created user, execute the following command:
+- In order to grant all privileges of the database to a newly created user, execute the following command:

 ```
 GRANT ALL PRIVILEGES ON *.* TO 'pagination'@'%' WITH GRANT OPTION;
 ```

-Of course if you want manage the privileges in a better way, you can follow some tutorial like this:
+Of course, if you want to manage the privileges in a better way, you can follow some tutorials like this:
 [How to Create MySQL User and Grant Privileges: A Beginner’s Guide](https://www.hostinger.com/tutorials/mysql/how-create-mysql-user-and-grant-permissions-command-line)

 - For changes to take effect immediately flush these privileges by typing in the command: